Toward Efficient Polynomial Preconditioning for GMRES: Introduction

 \section{Introduction}

 We present a new approach for polynomial preconditioning the Krylov method GMRES~\cite{SaSc} for solving $Ax = b$.
 While we assume that the matrix $A$ is large and nonsymmetric, the same approach could also be applied effectively in the symmetric case.
 We also assume that $A$ is real-valued; minor modifications allow using the same polynomials for a complex-valued matrix.
-As in~\cite{PPG}, we use a minimum residual polynomial (derived from a preliminary GMRES run).
-This polynomial forms a general-purpose preconditioner that is compatible with any system of linear equations and can be composed with any standard preconditioner.
-Our new implementation gives a significant advancement over the method in~\cite{PPG} because it is naturally more stable for high degree polynomials.
+As in~\cite{PPG}, we use the minimum residual polynomial.
+This is derived from a preliminary GMRES run and is also called the GMRES polynomial.
+So GMRES is used in two ways: initially it finds the polynomial; then restarted GMRES with the polynomial preconditioner solves the linear equations.
+The GMRES polynomial forms a general-purpose preconditioner that is compatible with any system of linear equations and can be composed with any standard preconditioner.
+Our new implementation gives a significant advancement over the method in~\cite{PPG}, because it is naturally more stable for high degree polynomials.
+And with a high degree polynomial, there is more potential for it to accurately approximate $A^{-1}$.
 Additional stability modifications via added roots allow us to stably use polynomials of even higher degrees.
 The algorithm to generate the polynomial is simple to implement, and stability modifications can be automated.
 This new polynomial preconditioner can significantly improve convergence of GMRES for difficult problems and can also greatly reduce orthogonalization expenses.